 Hmmm.
 I had also showed Fr.
 Dwight this old story of a one-off Godzilla Mustang vs. a bespoke Camaro (call it Rhodan) in which the Mustang won in 2 out of three categories, but he still didn’t “get it.”
 And when I shared the story with him that the wonderful folks at Ford plan on producing a Mustang that puts out over 650 horsepower?
 He still had scales over his eyes!
 Do you think showing him that the new Mustang came within the width of a hair on my head of beating a BMW M-3 in a comparison test would make a difference?

 All I can say is…pray for him folks.
 Pray hard, for he probably thinks his motorcycle is faster than these cars.
 And remember, “hate the heresy, but love the heretic.”

 *Disclaimer time: Drive responsibly.
 If you race, do so under controlled conditions at the Street Legal drags in your area; or join a club that lets you drive fast on a racetrack, or take up autocrossing.
 But you can keep that dolphin jet-pack thingy.

 And what about the Battle of the Top Dawgs?
 This one may make Fr.
 Dwight smile, but not after he lost his pink slip.
 Brake upgrades?
-It’s what Mustang enthusiasts do in there driveway on a Saturday afternoon.
+It’s what Mustang enthusiasts do in their driveway on a Saturday afternoon.
 Randy Pobst knows.

 And how about this?
 “It was like watching Secretariat win the Belmont Stakes by 31 lengths to take the Triple Crown in 1973…This is a performance so ungodly that the Vatican should launch an investigation.”